intothedata/intothedata/README.md

 # Into the data

-this is the repository of intothedata.com
+This is the repository of [http://intothedata.com](http://intothedata.com)

+“IntoTheData” is the Wiki site for Total Data Science

-[http://intothedata.com]() is powered by Hugo
+“into the data” is powered by Hugo

 ## Pre-requisite